52sketches/52sketches.github.io/_posts/2020-10-08-52-Sketches-Episode-001.md

 Take care.

 Damien Burke (35:41):
-The 52 sketches podcast is a product of 52 sketches, makers of [earlywords.io](https://earlywords.io), daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.
+The 52 Sketches podcast is a product of 52 Sketches, makers of [earlywords.io](https://earlywords.io), daily, private, stream-of-consciousness writing, to clear your mind and unlock your creativity.